How To

 Configuring Notifications

-ScoutDNS allows administrators to designate who can receive notifications and select what type of notifications are sent to where.
-This is done through the use of Notification Profiles.
-A notification profile contains both the email address to send ...
+ScoutDNS allows administrators to designate who receives notifications and specify the type of notifications sent and their destinations.
+This is managed through Notification Profiles.
+A Notification Profile includes the recipient’s email address and ...

 Install ScoutDNS Certificate for Browser HTTPS Errors

-When a site or domain is blocked by ScoutDNS, a block page is served to the end user in place of the requested domain.
-If the requested domain was encrypted with HTTPS, then a security error will occur.
-In order to resolve this and receive a valid ...
+When a site or domain is blocked by ScoutDNS, a block page is displayed to the end user instead of the requested domain.
+If the requested domain is encrypted with HTTPS, a security error will occur.
+To resolve this and display a valid block page for ...

 Working with Whitelist and Blacklist